steinerML/steinerML/README.md

 <h1 align="center">Hi there! 👋</h1>
 <h3 align="center">I'm an AI Engineer transitioning to MLOps engineer with a passion for deploying and managing ML solutions.
-At customer sites, I excel in orchestrating end-to-end processes to streamline the deployment, monitoring, and maintenance of data pipelines and ML models.By executing these tasks effectively, I aim to empower organizations and enable them to unlock the full potential of their data and make informed, data-driven decisions.</h3>
+At customer sites, I excel in orchestrating end-to-end processes to streamline the deployment, monitoring, and maintenance of data pipelines and ML models.
+By executing these tasks effectively, I aim to empower organizations and enable them to unlock the full potential of their data and make informed, data-driven decisions.</h3>

 - 🔭 Currently working on: **Data Pipelines (CI/CD), MLOps, Computer Vision, Deep Neural Networks, Object Detection & Machine Learning algorithms.**